mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Schema Version
 --------------

-Each test file notes a `schemaVersion`_, which test runners will use to determine compatibility (i.e. whether and how the test file will be interpreted).
-Test runners are free to determine how to handle incompatible test files (e.g. skip and log a notice, fail and raise an error).

-Each major version of this specification will have a corresponding JSON schema (e.g. `schema-1.json <schema-1.json>`__), which may be used to programmatically validate YAML and JSON files using a tool such as `Ajv <https://ajv.js.org/>`__.

 This specification and the `Test Format`_ follow `semantic versioning <https://semver.org/>`__.
 Backwards breaking changes (e.g. removing a field, introducing a required field) will warrant a new major version.
 Backwards compatible changes (e.g. introducing an optional field) will warrant a new minor version.
 Small bug fixes and internal changes (e.g. grammar) will warrant a new patch version.

+Each test file defines a `schemaVersion`_, which test runners will use to determine compatibility (i.e. whether and how the test file will be interpreted).
+Test runners MAY support multiple versions of the test format.
+Test runners MUST NOT process incompatible files but are otherwise free to determine how to handle such files (e.g. skip and log a notice, fail and raise an error).

+Each major version of this specification will have a corresponding JSON schema (e.g. `schema-1.json <schema-1.json>`__), which may be used to programmatically validate YAML and JSON files using a tool such as `Ajv <https://ajv.js.org/>`__.

 The latest JSON schema MUST remain consistent with the `Test Format`_ section.
 If and when a new major version is introduced, the `Breaking Changes`_ section